As outlined by Alberta Education

 d) demonstrates responsibility for all students and acts in their best interests

 - St. Pat’s: I proudly know each of our 300 students by name.
-I also take time to get to know each student’s academic strengths and challenges.
+I also take the time to get to know each student’s academic strengths and challenges.
 By doing this, I am better able to meet the needs of our student population.

-- St. Kateri: (October) I am slowly getting to know each student by: being in classrooms everyday, attending all student specific meetings, speaking with staff about students, answering questions, attending extracurricular events, speaking with parents.
+- St. Kateri: (October) I am slowly getting to know each student by being in classrooms every day, attending all student specific meetings, speaking with staff about students, answering questions, attending extracurricular events, speaking with parents.

 - St. Kateri: (May) I am proud to say that I know most of the students in our school by name.
 I enjoy greeting them each morning by the entrance doors and saying farewell at the end of each day.